stefusilviu/axiscomposer/readme.txt

 == Changelog ==

+* Feature - Language pack downloader. po and mo files removed from core (too heavy).
+* Refactor - Improved the Iconfont Uploader Class.
-Fix - Change hooks used to output post columns - fixes columns after quick edit.
+* Fix - Change hooks used to output post columns - fixes columns after quick edit.
-Fix - Query in uninstall script.
+* Fix - Query in uninstall script.
 * Tweak - Only run the uninstaller if the "Uninstall on Delete" option is checked.
+* Dev - Switched to .scss for all styles.
+* Localisation - Removed language files from core to made the package lighter (see language pack downloader feature).

 == Upgrade Notice ==